Haleshot/Haleshot.github.io/content/post/point_processing_techniques/index.md

 - **Low Pass Filtering (Blurring):** It removes high-frequency content from the image, resulting in a smoother image.
 A common mask used for low pass filtering is the averaging filter, which replaces each pixel value with the average of its surrounding pixels.

-Note: The code implementation is provided in the ipynb file.

 ```python
 # import libraries
 import pandas as pd